 Habitable Room: An undivided enclosed space used for living, sleeping, or kitchen facilities.
 The term “habitable room” shall not include attics, cellars, corridors, hallways, laundries, serving or storage pantries, bathrooms, or similar space; neither shall it include mechanically ventilated interior kitchens less than one hundred square feet (100 sq. ft.) in area, nor kitchens in commercial establishments.

-Health Care Facility: A facility that meets the definition for and is licensed under the District of Columbia Health Care and Community Residence Facility, Hospice and Home Care Licensure Act of 1983, as amended, D.C.
-Code § 32-1301 et seq.
-(1993 Repl.
-Vol.)
+Health Care Facility: A facility that meets the definition for and is licensed under the District of Columbia Health Care and Community Residence Facility, Hospice and Home Care Licensure Act of 1983, effective February 24, 1984 (D.C.
+Law 5-48; D.C.
+Official Code §§ 44-501 et seq.)

 - Elements of the building structure other than columns and walls;